litoarias/SwiftTemplate/README.md

 - [x] Add use cases VIPER files with [ViperTemplate](https://github.com/litoarias/ViperTemplate/)

 ## Motivation :bowtie:
 >All of this begins with the tedious process of putting together the skeleton and structure of any project at its inception, and how costly it sometimes is.
-The purpose is to make trivial the beginning of any development with Swift 3 and using architecture Clean with VIPER.
+The purpose is to make trivial the beginning of any development with Swift 3 (use release Swift 3) or 4 and using architecture Clean with VIPER.

 ## Installation
 iOS SwiftTemplate with Xcode organized with VIPER structure plus useful Extensions and Utils.